 There are pictures on the hotels info page with large dinosaurs, sport courts, games, and more.
 We totally forgot about these things while we stayed.
 In order to get to this little area, you have to walk along the entrance road to the resort to another section.
 The cool dinosaur statues and play area are not at the main resort campus.
 It is closer to the highway.

-When questioned “is Sunscape Akumal good for kids?”, I answered yes and no. The kids area was amazing and the kids loved it.
+When questioned “is Sunscape Akumal good for kids?”, I answered yes.
+I will note that the kids area was amazing and the kids loved it.
 However, the overall feel of the resort wasn’t “Come here with the kids!”
-Once you left this area, it seemed very different.
+Once you left this huge kid’s area, it seemed very different.
 This could be a good or bad thing, depending on if you are wanting the kid-vibe or not!
-The kids had a great time here though, so if this resort looks good to you, then there is plenty of fun for the kids as well!
+Our kids had a great time here though, so if this resort looks good to you, then there is plenty of fun for the kids as well!

 Sunscape Akumal- Resort Pools

 Are the other pools good at Sunscape Akumal?
-My opinion- no.
+My opinion- kind of.

 Main Adult Pools